ManticoreGamesInc/platform-documentation/src/tutorials/first_game_rpg.md

 ### Example: The Blacksmith

 A blacksmith would be one way you could create a more immersive shop that fits in the world.
-Check out these community content items to build it!
+Check out these community content items to build it.

 #### Trellis by mjcortes782